 Download the Clean Vehicle Retrofit Technology Guide

 The Clean Vehicle Retrofit Accrediation Scheme (CVRAS)

 Working closely with the DfT/DEFRA Joint Air Quality Unit (JAQU), the LowCVP and the Energy Saving Trust have jointly developed a technology verification scheme for clean air retrofit solutions for a wide range of vehicles that acheive Euro 6 / VI equivalent emissions.

 Funding for this programme of work has been derived directly from JAQU.
 Initially targeting buses and coaches and quickly developing into trucks, taxis, and vans, the scheme will enable technology providers to verify and accredit the performance of their products for NOx reduction and entry into Clean Air Zones.

-The retrofit accreditation process will be technology neutral and designed to allow 'credible' emissions reduction technology to apply for accreditation.
-Technologies already potentially identified include: SCR (Selective Catalytic Reduction) fitted to exhaust systems, hybrid powertrain systems and engine repowers with gas (LPG or CNG).
-New technologies will need to provide roboust, independent relevant test data of the performance, prior to being considered for CVRAS accreditation.
+The retrofit accreditation process is technology neutral and designed to allow 'credible' emissions reduction technology companies apply for accreditation.
+Technologies already accredited include: SCR (Selective Catalytic Reduction) fitted to exhaust systems, convert to battery electric, repower and conversion to LPG and to repower with Euro VI engines .
+To acheive accrediation, technologies will need to provide roboust, independent relevant test data of the NOx reduction performance to Euro 6/VI equivalent levels.

 Technical standard documentation and test protocol definitions.

-This project will be managed by Andy Eastlake and Brian Robinson (LowCVP) and Colin Smith (EST).
+This project is managed by Andy Eastlake and Brian Robinson (LowCVP) and Colin Smith (EST).